 Turn off your gateway (if there isn’t an on/off switch, unplug the power supply).
 Unplug the ethernet cable from the gateway’s LAN port and connect it to your router’s WAN port instead (once again, some routers have dedicated WAN and LAN ports; others have auto-sensing ports).

-For configuring routers, many router manufacturers offer smartphone apps.
+For configuring routers and wireless settings, many router manufacturers offer smartphone apps.
 If your new router has one, make use of it (in some cases, that might be the only way you can configure the router).
-Otherwise, you can use an Ethernet cable to connect your PC to the router and use the browser-based user interface.
+Otherwise, you can connect your PC to the router using an ethernet cable and use the browser-based user interface.

-In the address bar of your web browser, type in the router’s IP address and press the Enter key.
+In the browser search bar, type in the router’s IP address and press the Enter key.
 The router’s IP address is usually printed on the device itself and will appear as 192.168.1.1 or a variation of that value.

 You’ll need the admin username and password for your router to log in.
 Depending on your router, this information may be printed on the device itself or in the user manual.
 Press Enter after entering the necessary login information to access your account.
 The default admin password is insecure, and you should change it right away.
 Write it down or use a password manager program to keep track of it.